On Efficient Topology Management in Service-Oriented 6G Networks: An Edge Video Distribution Case Study: Performance Evaluation

-The applicability of our results is subject to two main factors.
-Firstly, we chose to use TCP only for video distribution to focus on topology change detection rather than detailed performance metrics, avoiding UDP even though it's common for video streaming.
-Secondly, we recognize that the backhaul link is typically characterized by high bandwidth, low latency, and minimal packet loss \cite{9496127}.
+We recognize that the backhaul link is typically characterized by high bandwidth, low latency, and minimal packet loss \cite{9496127}.
 However, to examine 6G network performance under stress, we simulate challenging conditions using non-standard link variations, beyond those defined by ITU-T \cite{ITUTY1541} and GSMA \cite{GSMA}, to observe the network's behavior under extreme conditions.